Updated on Sep 19, 2022

 Because finances form a major part of a loan application, make sure they are all up-to-date and readily available.

 It’s also important that your business is financially fit.
-Assess future financial needs such as growth or inventory and cash flow need, as well as unforeseen expenses or other financial challenges before taking on the debt.
+Assess future financial needs such as growth or inventory and cash flow needs, as well as unforeseen expenses or other financial challenges before taking on the debt.

 Once you have identified the need for financing, also assess the impact of the debt on your businesses.
 This can be done by understanding your capital and debt requirements relative to your growth and budget forecast.
 Ultimately, it’s important to pick the financing option that their business can afford in the long run.

-Alex Appleby, Head of Treasury and Risk at Retail Capital advises the following regarding costs
+Alex Appleby, Head of Treasury and Risk at Retail Capital, advises the following regarding costs.

 “Clearly understand the terms and conditions to avoid any hidden costs that may arise at a later date, including early repayment penalties etc.